Bloch's conjecture on certain surfaces of general type with $p_g=0$ and with an involution: the Enriques case: Finite dimensionality in the sense of Roitman and

 By the classification of Numerical Godeaux surfaces with an involution according to \cite{CCL}, we have that the quotient surface is either birational to an Enriques surface or it is birational to a rational surface.
 By applying the above theorem we get that:

-\begin{theorem} For all Numerical Godeaux surfaces with an involution, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}
+\begin{theorem} For all Numerical Godeaux surfaces with an involution such that the quotient is Enriques, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}

-By the classification of Numerical Campedelli surfaces with an involution according to \cite{CLP}, when the bi-canonical map factors through the quotient map $S\to S/i$, then $S/i$ is birational to either an Enriques surface or a rational surface.
+By the classification of Numerical Campedelli surfaces with an involution according to \cite{CLP}, when the bi-canonical map factors through the quotient map $S\to S/i$, then $S/i$ is birational to either an Enriques surface.
+Then by \cite{CLP}[Proposition 3.1] it follows that the fixed locus of the involution consists of a single irreducible component of genus $3$.
 So we have the following:

-\begin{theorem} For all Numerical Campedelli surfaces with an involution, such that the bicanonical map factors through the quotient map, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}
+\begin{theorem} For all Numerical Campedelli surfaces with an involution, such that the bicanonical map factors through the quotient map and the quotient is Enriques, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}

+Consider a surface $S$ of general type with geometric genus equal to zero with $K^2=3$.
+Suppose such a surface has an involution $i$, such that the bicanonical map is not composed with the involution and the quotient is not rational, then by Theorem 5 of \cite{Ri}, we have the classification for the branch locus of the quotient map.
+Consider the case when this branch locus contains $5$ curves of self intersection $-1$ and an elliptic curve (in such a case the quotient is a surface not of general type with $p_g=0$).
+Then taking a very ample divisor on $S/i$ and arguing as in \ref{theorem2} we have:

+\begin{theorem} The Bloch's conjecture holds for the surface $S$ with $K_S^2=3$ and having an involution such that the bicanonical map is not composed with an involution, with the components of the branch locus mentioned above. \end{theorem}

+Now consider a fake projective plane $S$, such that there is an automorphism of order three acting on it, say $g$ and $S/g$ is birational to a surface with geometric genus zero with $K^2=3$.
+Suppose further the desingularisation of the quotient surface has an involution not composed with the involution and having branch locus as in Theorem \ref{theorem3}.
+Then by Theorem 2.3 in \cite{CK} and Theorem 1.1 in \cite{K}, we have that the fixed locus of the map $S\to S/g$ is a set of three isolated points and the argument as in Theorem \ref{theorem2}, for a $6:1$ map (obtained as the composition of the maps $S\to S/g\to S/g/i$) instead of a $2:1$ shows that the automorphism acts as $\id$ on $S$.
+Also since the Bloch's conjecture is true on the desingularisation of the quotient $S/g/i$, we have $\id+g+g^2+g^3+g^4+g^5=\id$ on the group of algebraically trivial zero cycles.
+Therefore we have $5\id=0$ on $A_0(S)$, and hence by Roitman's theorem we have $A_0(S)=\{0\}$.